Persistent homology for functionals: Vietoris and C ech homology for compact metric spaces

-For greater generality, in this paper we considered \v{C}ech homology instead of the homology construction used by Morse in functional topology: metric Vietoris homology.
-We now justify this choice by showing that these two constructions agree on compact metric spaces.
+For greater generality, in this paper we consider \v{C}ech homology instead of the homology construction used by Morse in functional topology: metric Vietoris homology.
+We now justify this choice by reminding the reader that these two constructions agree on \emph{compact} metric spaces.
+We follow \cite{Dowker.1952} in our discussion; for an earlier approach, the reader may also consult \cite[Section VII.6]{Lefschetz.1942}.

-First, let us recall the definition of \v{C}ech homology as presented for example by \citet[Section~IX--X]{Eilenberg.1952}.
-Let $X$ be a topological space and let $\Cov(X)$ be the set of all open covers of $X$ ordered by the refinement relation.
+First, let us recall the definition of \v{C}ech homology as presented for example by \cite[Section~IX--X]{Eilenberg.1952}.
+Let $X$ be a topological space and let $\Cov(X)$ be the set of all open covers of $X$ ordered by the refinement relation, which we implicitly regard as a poset category.
 Recall that for an open cover $\alpha \in \Cov(X)$ its \emph{nerve} $\Nrv(\alpha)$ is defined as the simplicial complex

-The nerve construction defines a functor from the poset $\Cov(X)$ regarded as a category to that of simplicial complexes.
+For any field $\F$, the nerve construction composed with the functor of simplicial homology with coefficients in $\F$ defines a functor from $\Cov(X)$ to the category of graded $\F$-vector spaces.
 The \emph{\v{C}ech homology with coefficients in $\F$} of $X$ is defined as

 As an alternative to the nerve construction, for a cover $\alpha \in \Cov(X)$ one can define $\Vietoris(\alpha)$ as the simplicial complex